lcimon/Monitor-AAD-App-Secrets-Expiration/README.md

 # Monitor-AAD-App-Secrets-Expiration
 Power Automate flow to get notified when an Azure AD App Secret expires soon

-This Power Automate flow helps get notified with the list of Azure AD Application Secrets that expire soon.
+This **Power Automate flow** helps get notified with the list of Azure AD Application Secrets that expire soon.

-It leverage Graph API to check, from a daily basis, AAD Secrets that expire in a certain interval.
+Every week, it checks AAD Secrets that expire in a certain interval using **Graph API**.
 Time interval to monitor is fully configurable.

 ![image](https://user-images.githubusercontent.com/22662809/164730035-af827719-5c5a-40f2-b5b6-0e8dc9a2bdf4.png)